-The best way to keep your guinea pig’s hay is fresh and clean is to use a hay feeder.
+The best way to keep your guinea pig’s hay fresh and clean is to use a hay feeder for guinea pigs.
 They are designed to keep hay clean, dry, and contained until your pet eats it.
 Your adorable herbivore will undoubtedly pull some of the hay out and waste it.
 But that will be a vast improvement over having all of your piggy’s hay on the cage floor.

 A-Z-Animals Top Picks for Guinea Pig Hay Feeders

 - Features a metal grille